JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_22.md

 [^1424]: 322:7 Cf. Vend.
 XVIII, 23.

-[^1425]: 322:8 ‘He who has knowledge made,’ or ‘He who has the knowledge of what is made’ (kartak dânishn); his other name Parôdar_s_ is ‘He who foresees.’
+[^1425]: 322:8 ‘He who has knowledge made,’ or ‘He who has the knowledge of what is made’ (kartak dânishn); his other name Parôdar<i>s</i> is ‘He who foresees.’

 [^1426]: 322:9 Here again a large passage is omitted: it can only partly be p.
 323 supplied from the Pahlavi translation; the words in brackets refer to Zend texts lost to us:
   ‘Then he flaps his wings and lifts up his voice, saying: “Arise, O men! \[and also women, grown-up people, and children, &c . . . .
-Put on well your girdle and shirt, wash your hands, put your girdle around your body, go and give food to the cattle and recite aloud the five holy Gâthas of Spitama Zarathu_s_tra.”\]
+Put on well your girdle and shirt, wash your hands, put your girdle around your body, go and give food to the cattle and recite aloud the five holy Gâthas of Spitama Zarathu<i>s</i>tra.”\]
   ‘Here the fiendish Bûshyãsta . . . .’ (see the text).
 Then the Pahlavi translation has: ‘Never care for the three excellent things, good thoughts, good words, good deeds’ (cf. Vend.
 XVIII, 25).